-Make sure to visit the annual International Winter Festival, too.
+Make sure to visit the annual International Winter Festival while on your Christmas vacation.
 Every year, St. Petersburg showcases an array of culture from around the world and features notable people from history like Shakespeare, Tchaikovsky, and Sibelius.
 The weather in St. Petersburg can be dangerously freezing, so make sure to wrap your hands and fingers with a pair of fleece coat gloves so that your hands stay warm and cosy all day.

 And if you’re not into skiing, you can definitely go out and play in the snow.
 A little bit of snow fighting with the family never hurt anybody!
 Just don’t forget to wear a breathable and waterproof pair of gloves to keep your hands warm and dry when you throw your snowballs.
 You can spot Santa handing out candies and posing for photos, which is a much loved activity.
 Head over to the Hilton Niseko Village and join in on the fun gingerbread house making where you get to see Santa’s reindeers.

 Rachel is an intrepid world traveller, lifestyle connoisseur, and Her Adventures’ resident beauty advisor.
 She is a lover of the ocean, flowers, movies, journalism, and has a penchant for medium-sized tattoos.
 When she is not busy with life, she writes stories of her globetrots as well as tips & tricks on how to make the best out of travelling.